Skip to main content

 Measured by the NAB Business Confidence Index.
 Higher confidence raises investment (I).

-What is 3.
+What are 3.
 Interest rates?

 Show answer